Fabo011/bachelor-project/README.md

 ---

-### Infos
-- ollama to start
-- llama3 does not support bind_tools
-- ollama create deepseek-lite -f Modelfile - The standard deepseek model took too much power therefore I changed the parameters with the aid of the Modelfile.

----

-### Tool Implementation
+### Tool Implementation Links
 - Ollama: https://ollama.com/blog/tool-support
 - OpenAi: https://platform.openai.com/docs/guides/function-calling?api-mode=responses&example=get-weather
 - Claude tool use: https://docs.anthropic.com/en/docs/agents-and-tools/tool-use/overview

 ---

-### Response from LLM
+### Prompt
+**Hint:** Use thunderclient extention in VsCode.

-Prompt: Prompt: What’s the best place to visit in Málaga?
+What’s the best place to visit in Málaga?
 Please include a short answer in your reply.
-Then, create a GitHub issue titled 'Book a flight to Málaga' in the Fabo011/bachelor-project repository with the right tool.
+Then, create a GitHub issue titled 'Book a flight to Málaga' in the 'repo-name' repository with the right tool.
 Also, send an email to myemail@proton.me with the right tool containing your answer about the best place to visit.

+### Response from LLM
 ```
 {
   "llm_response": [